 The accelerating development and adoption of artificial intelligence tools brings opportunities and challenges for the music sector.
 We are a highly innovative industry that readily embraces emerging technologies.
 As an assistive tool, songwriters, producers, and artists use AI to aid the creative process and provide analytics on fan engagement and audience behaviour.
 Moreover, at an industry level, music publishers and record companies are using AI to detect copyright infringement and predict consumer trends.
 However, we must ensure that AI continues to enable human creativity rather than erode it.

 What Are The Issues?

+One key challenge has been the potential threat posed by a plan that would allow technology firms to data mine the music of UK creators.
 This threat emerged in the summer of 2022 following the publication of the Government’s response to its consultation, Artificial Intelligence and Intellectual Property: Copyright and Patents.

 The Intellectual Property Office (IPO) proposed the introduction of a new copyright exception, which would allow the mining of text and data for any purpose, including copying music without permission, and without the option for writers and artists to opt out.

-UK Music believes the proposal would allow third parties to copy creative works, including music, for data mining purposes, without the need to ask creators and rightsholders for permission.
+The proposal triggered fierce opposition right across the UK music industry, and the wider cultural industries.
+UK Music believes the proposal would have allowed third parties to copy creative works, including music, for data mining purposes, without the need to ask creators and rightsholders for permission.

 Not only does the plan remove any opportunity for creators to get compensation for their creativity and talent, creators would also be unable to prevent any abuse of their work by a computer programme.